rristea/aws-asg-lifecycle-hook/README.md

 * With a Lambda (python) using the SDK (boto3).
 * With a Lambda that will run a SSM command on the Instance, which will run the AWS CLI.

+There are a few helper scripts to assist with the AWS CLI commands:
+* `aws-cli-cloudformation.sh` - For creating/deploying/describing/deleting stacks.
+* `aws-cli-asg.sh` - For executing autoscaling commands.
+* `aws-cli-logs.sh` - For getting CloudWatch logs for the executing Lambda functions.

 ## Creating the ASG

-The ASG is defined in a CloudFormation template, which can be deployed with:
+The ASG is defined in a CloudFormation template (`cloudformation/asg.yml`), which can be deployed with:
 ```
-./create-stack.sh cloudformation/asg.yml
+./aws-cli-cloudformation.sh --create asg
 ```
 Once it's created we can inspect it:
 * We can describe the CF stack.
 The names of the ASG and the Lifecycle Hook are exported as Outputs:
   ```
-  $ ./describe-stack.sh cloudformation/asg.yml
+  $ ./aws-cli-cloudformation.sh --describe asg
     {
         "Stacks": [
             {